dhanush-sg-14/Image-Generator/README.md

-#  🖼️ Random Image Generator App
+#  🖼️ Image Generator App

 ## Overview
 Image Generator is an Android app that displays a random image fetched from the web every time you tap the "Generate" button.